Sadiq Shaheed Stadium

-Sadiq Shaheed Stadium is a football arena in Quetta, Pakistan.
+Sadiq Shaheed Stadium is a football arena in Quetta, in the Balochistan province of Pakistan.
+IT has hosted domestic football matches and political rallies in the past.

 In 2011, Pakistan Premier League fixtures played here regularly attracted around 5,000 spectators.

 A number of terrorism incidents have occurred at or near this arena, including a bomb explosion that injured a passerby in 2012.
 A suicide attack targeting JUI-F chief Fazal-ur-Rehman as he left the stadium resulted in at least one person being killed and 22 others injured.
 The politician remained unharmed.

-Marking the 42nd death remembrance anniversary of the Pashtunkhwa Milli Awami Party leader Mahmood Khan Achakzai's father Abdul Samad Khan Achakzai a gathering was held at Sadiq Shaheed Stadium.
+Marking the 42nd death remembrance anniversary of the Pashtunkhwa Milli Awami Party leader Mahmood Khan Achakzai's father, Abdul Samad Khan Achakzai, a gathering was held at Sadiq Shaheed Stadium.